Aria-NL/CompProgrammingStuff/README.md

 ## Merge Sort
 This isn't a program - rather, a template function for merge sort.
 This should work with all the basic datatypes in C++, and takes a vector of values, the beginning point, and the ending point.

+## Knapsack
+This program is a recursive implementation of the 0-1 Knapsack problem.
+Numbers should be input into the knapsack1 file, or any text file, then run with the filename as an argument.
+First line should be knapsack capacity, then the following lines should all follow the format `<weight> <value>`.